Microcanonical Phase Space and Entropy in Curved Spacetime: Leading curvature corrections in arbitrary curved spacetimes

 \subsection{Multi-particle systems}

-In Section-(\ref{Multi}), we discussed about phase volume occupied by a restricted class of multiparticle systems, essentially particles with $m=0$ and background spacetimes with $g_{0\mu}=0$.
+In Section-(\ref{Multi}), we discussed about phase volume occupied by massless particles in static spacetimes.
 In this restricted case, we had obtained (\ref{Result3}) and hence subsequently (\ref{MultiResult}).
-Now, we can employ them and use the one particle computations in Section-(\ref{FNCM}) to derive microcanonical entropy and temperature expressions for these $N$-particle systems. \\ \\ From (\ref{MultiResult}), we have:
+Now, we can employ them and use the one particle computations in Section-(\ref{FNCM}) to derive microcanonical entropy and temperature expressions for these $N$-particle systems in a general static spacetime. \\ \\ From (\ref{MultiResult}), we have:

 where $\Omega_1(E)$ is single particle constant energy phase volume.
 Hence, entropy will be:

 Now, employing Stirling's approximation and taking thermodynamic limit (N very large), we have:

 Now, we can employ this to evaluate entropy of massless limits of many systems of interest.
 However, we focus our attention to an accelerated system in curved spacetime with the assumption $R^2(\text{curvature}) \sim R^2|\mathbf{a}|^2 << 1$. \\ \\ Taking massless cases of Eq. (\ref{entropy1}), (\ref{Big}) and plugging them in Eq. (\ref{Nparticle}), we get: